 • infectious diseases of the mother during pregnancy;

-• phenylketonuria or diabetes mellitus in the mother;
+• maternal phenylketonuria or diabetes mellitus;

 • taking certain medications during pregnancy (some antibiotics, lithium preparations, phenobarbital, insulin, etc.);